kanewaltman/CM-web/docs/components/ui/widget-container.md

 interface WidgetContainerProps {
   title: string;
   children: React.ReactNode;
-  headerControls?: React.ReactNode;
+  headerControls?: React.ReactNode;  // Optional controls in header }
-}
 ```

 ## Component Role

 The `WidgetContainer` is a pure presentational component that:
-1. Provides a consistent header with title and optional controls
+1. Provides a consistent header with title, system controls, and optional custom controls
 2. Wraps widget content in a standardized container
 3. Exposes a `.widget-header` class for GridStack's drag functionality
 4. Maintains consistent base layout structure